-In Afghanistan, Razia and her four children were displaced from their home in the Waras district of the Bamyan province.
+In Afghanistan, Razia and her four children were displaced from their home.
 Living conditions had worsened as COVID-19 caused many livelihood opportunities to disappear.

 With no place to call home and abandoned by her husband, the thirty-five-year-old mother, along with her three young daughters and son, sought refuge in a nearby village.
 The family found shelter—making a home for themselves in a spare room of a mosque that was traditionally used to host meetings and gatherings.
 The conditions of the space were challenging to live in, with no electricity, gas or water supply.
 In the winter, the concrete room became very cold.